Updated on September 10, 2021

 By default, a landlord seeking to evict a tenant must serve a notice that complies with California Code of Civil Procedure §§ 1161 and 1162.
 These notice requirements cannot be changed or waived in the context of a residential lease.
 However, parties to a commercial lease can use any form of service specifically agreed to, including email service.
 That said, it is important that the parties strictly comply with the terms of service specifically set forth in the commercial lease.

 Our attorneys have a great deal of experience dealing with various commercial lease disputes, and they offer commercial lease counseling services as well.
-To schedule a consultation with an attorney at Schorr Law, please do not hesitate to contact us by giving us a call at 310 954 1877, or by using our Contact Form.
+To schedule a consultation with professional real estate attorney attorney in Los Angeles at Schorr Law, please do not hesitate to contact us by giving us a call at 310 954 1877, or by using our Contact Form.